Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 All teacher education programs are approved by the Pennsylvania Department of Education.
 Pennsylvania certificates are recognized in most other states either through reciprocal agreements or by transcript evaluation.
 For more detailed information, see the Education Department listing.

 Preparation for Health Professions — Students who are interested in a career in health and medicine (such as allopathic or osteopathic medicine, dentistry, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, podiatry, or veterinary medicine) will find a wide array of educational and professional experiences at Lycoming College.
-The pathways to health professions are supported through a number of majors, including biology, biochemistry, chemistry, neuroscience, and psychology.
-Students interested in one of the health professions or in an allied health career should make their intentions known by completing the Declaration of Special Programs form.
-In addition to close academic advising with your selected major, pre-health and pre-medical students are also supported by the members of the Health Professions Advisory Committee (HPAC), with information available on this program and committee available on the College website.
+The pathways to health professions are supported through a number of majors, including but not limited to biology, biochemistry, chemistry, neuroscience, and psychology.
+In addition to close academic advising with your selected major, health professional students are also supported by the members of the Health Professions Advisory Committee (HPAC) and the CEAE’s health professions career advisor with membership found at https://www.lycoming.edu/pre-health/hpac.aspx.
+Extensive resources for health professions students iare maintained by HPAC via their SharePoint site: https://lycomingcollege.sharepoint.com/sites/center-for-health-professions.

-Preparation for Legal Professions — Lycoming offers a strong preparation for students interested in law as a profession.
-Students interested in a career in the legal field should make their intentions known by completing the Declaration of Special Programs form available through the Office of Registrar and talk with pre-law advisor, Dr. John Whelan.
+Preparation for Legal Professions —Lycoming offers a strong preparation for students interested in law as a profession.
+Students interested in a career in the legal field should make their intentions known by contacting a member of the Legal Professions Advisory Committee, including Drs.
+Susan Achury, Jacob Berger and John Whelan.
 Admission to law school is not predicated upon a particular major or area of study; rather, a student is encouraged to design a course of study (traditional or interdisciplinary major) which is of personal interest and significance.
-While no specific major is recommended, there are certain skills of particular relevance to the pre-law student: clear writing, analytical thinking, and reading comprehension.
+While no specific major is recommended, there are certain skills of particular relevance to the pre-law student: symbolic logic (PHIL 225) clear writing, analytical thinking, and reading comprehension.
 These skills should be developed during the undergraduate years.
-Pre-law students are encouraged to enroll in a practicum or internship program and can learn more about these opportunities through the Center for Enhanced Academic Experiences.
+Students are also encouraged to consider courses within the Legal Studies minor housed within the Department of Political Science.
+Pre-law students are encouraged to enroll in a practicum, particularly CEAE 300, or internship program and can learn more about these opportunities through the Center for Enhanced Academic Experiences.
+More information for students considering law school is available at the CEAE’s SharePoint site: https://lycomingcollege.sharepoint.com/sites/CEAE

 Students should register with Theological Pursuits and Callings (TPAC), Dr. Steven Johnson, Chair, during their first semester.
 TPAC acts as a “center” for students, faculty, and clergy to discuss the needs of students who want to prepare themselves for the ministry, religious education, advanced training in religion, or related vocations.
 It may also help coordinate internships for students who desire practical experience in the parish ministry or related areas.